j3data/bootstrap_simulation/simulation_summary.md

 ETL
 ---

 The source data is composed of daily returns by symbol.
-Dates are not aligned in the data and will aligned in the code.
+Dates are not aligned in the data and will be aligned in the code.

 Check Data
 ----------